Can't Spare A Square: Toilet Paper Shortage Fears Lead To More 'Panic Buying' In Parts Of Country

-(CBS Detroit) — Toilet paper shortages are starting to show up across the country yet again.
+(CBS Detroit) — Shortages of toilet paper, paper towels and cleaning supplies are starting to show up across the country again.
 With COVID-19 cases rising, consumers are starting to hoard toilet paper as they did during the first coronavirus wave back in the spring.
-The situation has yet to reach those levels but could if the level of panic rises.
+The situation has yet to reach those levels but could if the health situation worsens and panic rises.

 Officials at Walmart, the country’s largest retailer, said earlier this week that supply chains have not kept pace with increasing demand, and stocking these goods consistently has grown more challenging with steadily increasing virus case loads.
 “We do see big differences, depending on the communities that you’re in,” Walmart US CEO John Furner said on a call with analysts Tuesday after Walmart reported its quarterly earnings.
 “The specific categories where we have the most strain at the present time would be bath tissue and cleaning supplies.”